How to change SYS password on ExaCC Gen 2

 $ mkstore -wrl /var/opt/oracle/dbaas_acfs/testdb01/db_wallet -viewEntry oracle.security.client.password1 oracle.security.client.password1 =

-You may also noticed that we also have a tde_ks_passwd stored in this wallet.
+You may also notice that we also have a tde_ks_passwd stored in this wallet.

 $ mkstore -wrl /var/opt/oracle/dbaas_acfs/testdb01/db_wallet -viewEntry tde_ks_passwd tde_ks_passwd =